joaoreider/learn-llm/README.md

 # Project:

-Semantic search engine that identifies and retrieves relevant paragraphs of new articles that match a query expressed in natural language
+A simple semantic search engine that identifies and retrieves relevant paragraphs of new articles that match a query expressed in natural language.
+Using all-MiniLM-L6-v2 model and cosine similarity to rank the results.

 # NOTES